Graham Lodge: Description

 The Graham family cemetery is a small private cemetery within view to the east of the residence, now on a separate allotment, that contains three headstones and the Graham monument.
 Its first burial was that of William Graham who died on 20 September 1852.
 Other known burials within the cemetery include Margaret Graham (d.
 20 December 1853); John Graham (d.
 24 April 1862), James Graham (d.
 24 July 1867); Heroine Ivy Graham (d.
 2 February 1893); Ross Stuart Graham (d.
 7 February 1906); Hubert Lionel Graham (d.
 14 September 1919); Emily Anne Graham (d.
 13 November 1924); and James Graham (d.
 4 June 1927).
 There is also a memorial to Douglas Erle Graham (killed in action 14 April 1918).
 The headstone dedicated to William Graham is of particular significance as marking the grave of an original land grantee situated on the original grant.

 There is effective external interpretation on-site in the form of captioned glass panels bearing various historic images of the house and its occupants, erected at several points around the property and near the cemetery.

 Condition

-An archaeological survey of the precinct was carried out in 1999, which found artefacts relating to early European occupation of Greenhills were present, including Aboriginal relics both pre-conact and post-contact.
+An archaeological survey of the precinct was carried out in 1999, which found artefacts relating to early European occupation of Greenhills were present, including Aboriginal relics both pre-contactand post-contact.
 A further archaeological survey was carried out early in 2000 and artefactual material was also exposed during the demolition of the Nowra Bomaderry Leagues Club buildings.
 Strong potential archaeological sites beyond the existing property boundary have also been identified.

 Graham Lodge retains much of its external fabric, joinery and detailing intact.
 Unsympathetic additions have been largely dismantled.
 Much of the interior fabric of the building has been compromised or removed during modifications and is presently being reconstructed.
 Its relationship to the pastoral landscape has been somewhat compromised by the construction of a large tourist information facility very close by.